tant/ttd-gemini-image-toolkit/README.md

 The `refine` and `edit` subcommands allow you to modify existing images using a two-step generative process:

 1.  **Analyze and Describe:** The input image and your prompt/instruction are sent to the `gemini-pro-vision` model, which generates a detailed text description of a *new image* incorporating your requested changes.
-2.  **Generate New Image:** This text description is then used as a prompt for the `gemini-2.5-flash-image` model to generate the final, modified image.
+2.  **Generate New Image:** This text description is then used as a prompt for an Imagen v4 model (for example `imagen-4.0-generate-001`) to generate the final, modified image.

 **Refine an image:**